Bridging the Data Gap Between the Digital and Physical Worlds

 For CPG teams, distribution strategy depends on understanding where independent and regional retailers truly operate, especially outside large national chains.

-The platform helps teams map retail presence across markets, identify whitespace where distribution is limited, and compare category density across cities and countries.
+The platform helps teams map retail presence across markets, identify retail whitespace based on store category coverage, and compare store category density across regions and countries.
 This visibility allows teams to prioritize expansion based on real-world activity rather than incomplete or outdated lists.

 Commercial Real Estate (CRE)